carlosandbrett-cmd/carlosali-site/src/content/articles/salesforce-cpq-sunset-what-enterprise-teams-need-to-know.md

 If you've been in the Salesforce Quote-to-Cash space for any length of time, you've probably heard the news: Salesforce is sunsetting its legacy CPQ product in favor of Revenue Cloud.
 And if you're running a production CPQ instance right now, you're probably wondering what this actually means for your team.

-I've spent the last several months helping enterprise clients navigate this transition, and I want to share what I've learned — because the vendor messaging doesn't always match the ground truth.
+I've spent the last two years helping enterprise clients navigate this transition, and I want to share what I've learned — because the vendor messaging doesn't always match the ground truth.

 ## What's Actually Happening